CARFF: Conditional Auto-encoded Radiance Field for 3D Scene Forecasting: Related work

 \subsection{Scene Forecasting}

-\paragraph{Planning in 2D space:} In general, planning in large and continuous state-action spaces is difficult due to the resulting exponentially large search space~\cite{papadimitriou1987complexity}.
-Consequently, several approximation methods have been proposed for tractability~\cite{pineau2003point,mcallister2017data}.
-Various model-free~\cite{hausknecht2015deep,pan2017virtual,toromanoff2020end} and model-based~\cite{cao2021instance} reinforcement learning frameworks emerge as viable approaches, along with other learning-based methods~\cite{codevilla2019exploring,packer2022is}.
-Several other approaches forecast for downstream control \cite{ivanovic2021mats}, learn behavior models for contingency planning \cite{rhinehart2021contingencies}, or predict potential existence and intentions of possibly unobserved agents \cite{pmlr-v205-packer23a}.
-While these methods are in 2D, we similarly reason under partial observations, and account for these factors in 3D.
+\paragraph{Planning in 2D space:} Planning in large, continuous state-action spaces is challenging due to exponentially large search spaces~\cite{papadimitriou1987complexity}, leading to various approximation methods for tractability~\cite{pineau2003point,mcallister2017data}.
+Model-free~\cite{hausknecht2015deep,pan2017virtual,toromanoff2020end} and model-based~\cite{cao2021instance} reinforcement learning frameworks, along with other learning-based methods~\cite{codevilla2019exploring,packer2022is}, have emerged as viable approaches.
+Additionally, methods forecast for downstream control~\cite{ivanovic2021mats}, learn behavior models for contingency planning~\cite{rhinehart2021contingencies}, or predict the existence and intentions of unobserved agents~\cite{pmlr-v205-packer23a}.
+While these methods operate in 2D, we reason under partial observations and account for these factors in 3D.

-\paragraph{NeRF in robotics:} Several recent works have explored the application of NeRFs in robotics, like localization~\cite{yen2021inerf}, navigation~\cite{adamkiewicz2022nerfplanning,Marza_2023_ICCV}, dynamics-modeling~\cite{driess2022compnerfdyn,liu2022devrf} and robotic grasping~\cite{ichnowski2021dex,kerr2022evo}. \citet{adamkiewicz2022nerfplanning} proposes a method for quadcopter motion planning in NeRF models via sampling the learned density function, which is a desirable characteristic of NeRF that can be leveraged for forecasting and planning purposes.
-Additionally, \citet{driess2022compnerfdyn} utilize a graph neural network to learn a dynamics model in a multi-object scene represented through NeRF. ~\citet{li20223nerfdy} primarily perform pushing tasks in a scene with basic shapes, and approach grasping and planning with NeRF and a separately learned latent dynamics model.
-Prior work either only performs well on simple and static scenes~\cite{adamkiewicz2022nerfplanning} or has a deterministic dynamics model~\cite{li20223nerfdy}. \oursshort{} focuses on complicated realistic environments involving both state uncertainty and dynamics uncertainty, which account for the potential existence of an object and unknown object movements respectively.
+\paragraph{NeRF in robotics:} Recent works have applied NeRFs in robotics for localization~\cite{yen2021inerf}, navigation~\cite{adamkiewicz2022nerfplanning,Marza_2023_ICCV}, dynamics modeling~\cite{driess2022compnerfdyn,liu2022devrf},and robotic grasping~\cite{ichnowski2021dex,kerr2022evo}.
+Adamkiewicz \textit{et al.}\cite{adamkiewicz2022nerfplanning} propose quadcopter motion planning in NeRF models by sampling the learned density function, useful for forecasting and planning.
+Driess \textit{et al.}\cite{driess2022compnerfdyn} employ a graph neural network to learn dynamics in a multi-object NeRF scene.
+Li \textit{et al.}~\cite{li20223nerfdy} focus on pushing tasks and address grasping and planning with NeRF and a separate latent dynamics model.
+Prior approaches work in simple, static scenes~\cite{adamkiewicz2022nerfplanning} or uses deterministic dynamics models~\cite{li20223nerfdy}. \oursshort{} addresses complex, realistic environments with both state and dynamics uncertainty, considering potential object existence and unknown movements.